Financial Aid Terms and Conditions

 Mitigating Circumstances

-Federal regulations allow students whose failure to meet the required standards was caused by;
+Federal regulations allow students whose failure to meet the required standards was caused by certain mitigating circumstances to submit a written appeal for reconsideration by the college.

 1. the death of a relative of the student;